NinjaAung/Herd_Immunity_Simulation/README.md

         | - answers-ninja.txt: Nyein Chan's opinion
         | - answers-jessica.txt: Jessica's opinion
         | - answers-team.txt: Collective respounce
+    | - Simulation: Folder for the project
         | - logger.py: The main class that runs the entire simulation.
         | - person.py: Represents the people that make up the population that the virus is spreading through
         | - simulation.py: Models the properties of the virus we wish to simulate
         | - virus.py: A helper class for logging all events that happen in the simulation
 ```

 ## Goal